tdurbin/le-wcs-connector/README.md

 # LiveEngage to Watson Assistant bot connector
-This bot connector was developed for the LivePerson EMEA Sales Consulting team to help with platform demonstrations of Watson Assistant integrated with LiveEngage.
+This bot connector has been developed and is maintained by the LivePerson EMEA Sales Consulting team to help with platform demonstrations of Watson Assistant integrated with LiveEngage.